Monitoring your experiment

 Identifying Pioreactors in your cluster

-To locate your Pioreactor, click Identify on the Pioreactors tab.
-This will cause the Pioreactor to blink blue light.
+To locate a Pioreactor, click Identify for the corresponding Pioreactor on the Pioreactors page.
+This will cause the Pioreactor's onboard LED to blink a blue light.

-You can also find your Pioreactor name by pressing the small white button on the Pioreactor.
-This causes a blue tag to come up on the interface:
+Conversely, you can also find a Pioreactor's name by pressing the white button on the Pioreactor.
+This causes a tag to come up on the interface for as long as you are holding the button down:

 Keep an eye on the optical density graph in the Overview page.
 Initially, you can expect the the OD to be relatively stable.
 The following are some common issues: